nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 ![tut-patient-2](images/patientug/tut_patient_2.png)

 &#8291;3.
-If there is any error, the command would turn red as indicated by **1** and the feedback would be given in the feedback box at **2**.
+If there are any errors, the command would turn red as indicated by **1** and the feedback would be given in the feedback box at **2**.
-In this case, the error is because we are putting invalid gender.
+In this case, the error is caused by the invalid gender input in the command.
 Fix the issue and press enter again!
 Now the command should work correctly!

 ![tut-patient-3](images/patientug/tut_patient_error.png)